 - Monitoring of users’ access.

 Many enterprises have slowly thought of different solutions, each concerned on points from the above list.
+Most did that because of GDPR, but it’s a start!
 However, the best approach to Big Data security integrates these capabilities into a unified system, that covers all these points in one.

 TASIL AS AN EXAMPLE OF DATA SECURITY SOLUTION